splitbrain/botcheck/README.md

 Check the [lookup/README.md](lookup/README.md) file for more details about the protocol and how to build and test the helper.

+## Checking your logs

+There's a `check402.py` Python script in this repository which can be used to analyze your Apache access log.
+It will list all IPs that received a 402 status response without ever passing the botcheck.
+With each IP the number of requests and the User-Agent strings associated with it are shown.
+This can help you identify persistent bots that you might want to block on the firewall level or add to your allow lists.

 ## License

 Copyright 2025 Andreas Gohr <andi@splitbrain.org>